DTX-Galgas/FSI-DataEx/README.md

 ## Contributing

 This repository adheres to the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, please refer to the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or reach out to **[opencode@microsoft.com](mailto:opencode@microsoft.com)** for assistance.
+For more information, please refer to the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).